 Real Patient Reviews

 “I couldn’t be happier with my experience at Davis Facial Plastic Surgery!
 Since my initial visit with Dr. Davis, he has always shown immense care, and his entire team is truly incredible.
 Not only is he thoughtful and thorough, but he is attentive and listens to any possible thoughts and concerns.
 In addition to being very knowledgeable and skilled, he is kindhearted, personable, and sincerely wants the best for his patients.
 I couldn’t recommend Dr. Davis enough; he is truly the best!” – Rachael M.

 While there are no known ways to prevent this disorder, there are triggers that irritate rosacea, the underlying condition of rhinophyma.
 These triggers increase blood flow to the surface of the skin and avoiding the triggers may slow the progression of rhinophyma symptoms.

 - Very cold or hot temperatures

 How Much Does Rhinophyma Surgery Cost?

 During your consultation, Dr. Davis will review your procedure costs.
 Davis Facial Plastic Surgery does not participate in any medical health insurance plans.
 If you have any questions about financing your procedure, contact Davis Facial Plastic Surgery.
-Dr. Davis accepts all major credit cards, checks, CareCredit®, and cash for procedures.
+Dr. Davis accepts all major credit cards, CareCredit®, and cash for procedures.

 Don’t let rhinophyma affect your life any longer!
 Contact our Tampa office today to schedule your consultation with Dr. Davis.